kube-rs/kube/CONTRIBUTING.md

 - use unit tests in `kube-runtime` (and occassionally integration tests)
 - use e2e tests when testing differences between in-cluster and local configuration

+and always add documentation tests to ensure we have examples that compile linked from the relevant types on [docs.rs](https://docs.rs/kube).

 ## Support
 ### Documentation